eliyetres/aics-project/library/git-instructions.md

 ## Submitting your work

-1. Let us know though GUL submission when you would like to submit your project, inclusing a commit id, e.g. `c310619433ab7210fd1106d6061a3abb6aecdac2` which you get by typing `git log`.
+1. Let us know through Canvas submission when you would like to submit your project, inclusing a commit id, e.g. `c310619433ab7210fd1106d6061a3abb6aecdac2` which you get by typing `git log`.

-1. We will provide comments either through GUL or in the `README.md` here.
+1. We will provide comments either through Canvas or in the `README.md` in the Github folder, whereas the latter is preferred.
 Try to keep all information in these two places (rather than random email messages) as this will be helpful to keep track of ideas when it comes times to wrote the report.
+Use `README.md` for keeping a working plan or table of contents for your project.
+You are encoraged to take notes of your results as you run the experiments that we can discuss with you.
+For this please create a `notes` folder where you can save your notes as individual [Markdown files](https://guides.github.com/features/mastering-markdown/) (just like this one).

-1. Note that GitHub cannot host files more than 100 MB.
+1. Note that GitHub cannot host individual files that are larger than 100 MB and repositories larger than 1GB.
 If you try to push a file larger than this, GitHub will complain.
+You can upload such files (which will be corpora and supplementary data) to our Box folder.
+Contact me for details.

-Th guide has been adapted from https://github.com/rlbarter/stat215a
+The guide has been adapted from https://github.com/rlbarter/stat215a